DimensionSoftware/mcafee-bot/README.md

 bot.btcSpend = 0.25

 // To get ahead of the pump,
-// what multiplier do you want to apply to the current price when putting in the buy order? bot.adjustment = 0.05
+// what multiplier do you want to add to the current price when putting in the buy order?
+// bid == price + (price * bot.adjustment)
+bot.adjustment = 0.20

 // If you want to see it read tweets: bot.verbose = true